-Caught many multicolored, opaque and translucent orbs, on the first floor, and outside as well.
+They have caught many multicolored, opaque and translucent orbs, on the first floor, and outside as well.

 A participant in a ghost tour caught a photo of a black woman, smiling.

-Donna and Brian’s personal experiences: Something followed Donna home – and caused some havoc before they did some prayer and salt rituals.
+Donna and Brian’s personal experiences: something followed Donna home – and caused some havoc before they did some prayer and salt rituals.
 Check out Donna Kent’s book, Ghost Stories And Legends of Southwestern Connecticut.

 49 Hollow Road